ca16/ValidAnagrams/README.md

 An outline of how it should go:

+1. The program asks you if you would like to switch from a trie representation to a map respresentation of the dictionary file.

+  1. Scenario 1 - You want to use a trie representation.

+    1. Input 'n' or 'no'.

+  1. Senario 2 - You want to use a map representation.

+    1. Input 'y' or 'yes'.

 1. The program asks you if you would like to use your own dictionary file.

   1. Scenario 1 - You want to use your own dictionary file.